temporalio/documentation/docs/dev-guide/javalang/features.md

 ```

 When registered, any Updates sent to the Workflow without a defined handler will be delivered to the `DynamicUpdateHandler`.
-Note that you can only register one `Workflow.registerListener(Object)` per Workflow Execution.
+You can only register one `Workflow.registerListener(Object)` per Workflow Execution.
 `DynamicUpdateHandler` can be implemented in both regular and dynamic Workflow implementations.

-#### How to validate an Update in a Workflow in Java {#validate-an-update}
+#### How to validate an Update in a Workflow {#validate-an-update}

-Validate certain aspects of the data sent to the Workflow using an Update validator method.
+Validate certain aspects of the data sent to the Workflow using an Update Validator method.
 For instance, a counter Workflow might never want to accept a non-positive number.
-Use the `@UpdateValidatorMethod` annotation and set `updateName`
-to the name of your Update handler.
+Use the `@UpdateValidatorMethod` annotation and set `updateName` to the name of your Update handler.
 Your Update Validator should accept the same input parameters as your Update Handler and return `void`.

 ```java
 @WorkflowInterface